coforma/temp-janus-hints/lesson1.md

 - Contributions
 - Then below the bar Janus displays the benefits, net payment, and add/deduct, based on calculations that occur.

 Let's take a look at how the application itself works when you're using it.
-Janus organizes its content into sections.
+Janus organizes its content into _sections_.
 A section consists of a heading followed by one or more fields or informational content.
 In the section heading, you can jump to the next section or the previous section.
 To do so, select either Previous Section or Next Section.
+[insert image lesson1_sections.png]

 When you are within a section within Janus, for sighted people, the software highlights the section name in the navigation with a darker font treatment as well as a dark blue bar to the left of that item.
 When you go to the next section, highlight moves to that selected section.
 Also when your mouse hovers over a navigation item, a momentary blue border appears, indicating what you are selecting when you release the mouse.